| Bet Type | Objective | Bet Range |

-Representing the flop is showing strength before the flop, most often with over cards.
-Oftentimes you will miss the flop, but continue to show strength through betting, as if you have a real hand.
+Representing the flop or making a continuation bet works by showing strength before the flop, most often with over cards.
+Now, here's the part of paramount importance to you: you will very often miss the flop, but even when you do you must continue to show strength through betting, as if you have an authentically strong hand.
+Hence "continuation bet".
+Hold 'em like Doyle!

 This is a very dangerous flop for you to try to make a continuation bet.